The adorable Pembroke Welsh Corgi temperament will draw you in from the moment you first encounter him.

-The Temperament of the Pembroke Welsh Corgi
+The Pembroke Welsh Corgi Temperament and Personality

 He will bark at anything and everything that crosses his path.
 If this is going to annoy you, then this is not the dog for you.

-Of course, this doesn't hurt at all, but it may scare the children and/or become annoying.
-You should train him out of this so as to help him understand that this sort of behavior is not acceptable.
+You should train him out of this and make sure he understands that this sort of behavior is not acceptable.

 He will do well in any living situation, so long as he gets his daily exercise.